 DAX formula to calculate the YTD value of a Power BI measure.

-Example of formula to calculate the YTD value with Power BI, abbreviation of the Year-To-Date value, it represents the total to date of a given measure, i.e., from the beginning of the year to the current date.
+MS tutorial on how to calculate the YTD value in Power BI using a DAX formula.
+To create a YTD type measure using Power BI, use the TOTALYTD time function.
+YTD is the abbreviation of the Year-To-Date and it represents the total to date of a given measure.
+In other words, from the beginning of the year to the current date.
 The YTD value can be based on a fiscal calendar or on a regular Gregorian calendar.

 To calculate the year-to-date sales total with a DAX formula, use the built-in function called TOTALYTD.
 From this example, easily copy and paste the code and adjust it to the data analysis and reporting requirements.

-Calculate the Year-To-Date value with a Power BI formula (YTD)
+1. Calculate the Year-To-Date value with Power BI

 Indeed, this example calculates the YTD total of the sales amount using a simple DAX function.
 The TOTALYTD DAX function needs a time dimension to work.
 To achieve this, flag one dimension as time.